awslabs/mlspace/frontend/docs/admin-guide/manual-s3-permissions.md

 - In the 'Buckets' table on the S3 main page, search for the bucket to be shared.
 - Click on the name link for the desired bucket.
 - On the bucket's details page, click on the "Permissions" tab.
-- Scroll down to the "Bucket policy" section and click "Edit."
+- Scroll down to the "Bucket policy" section and click "Edit".
 - Create a policy that shares the bucket with the {{ $params.APPLICATION_NAME }} account [like the example provided below](#example-bucket-policy).

 #### Update Bucket Policy Through AWS CLI